internetarchive/mediawiki-extension-archive-leaf/README.md

 </transcription>
 ```

 Transcribed text should be placed in the `<transcription>` tag.
-The transcriber does this automatically, but manual editing is also possible.
+The transcriber does this automatically on, but manual editing is also possible.